Donald Beardslee: Criminal career

 In 1969 in Missouri, he choked, stabbed and drowned Laura Griffin, whom he had just met.
 The two met in a bar, and, after drinking and dancing with her, Beardslee went home with her.
 He turned himself in and confessed to the killing.
 Beardslee pleaded guilty to second degree murder, received a 19-year sentence, and served seven years before being released on parole in 1977.
 No motive was established nor did he offer any explanation.

 Four years after leaving prison, while he was still on parole, Beardslee was arrested in California for the April 5, 1981, drug-related homicides of 19-year-old Patty Geddling and 23-year-old Stacie Benjamin in Redwood City, California.
 Prosecutors claim a drug deal between the friends of Beardslee's roommate had gone wrong, and a $185 drug debt had gone unpaid.
 In a scheme devised by Frank Rutherford, a drug dealer, Beardslee's roommate, Ricarda Sue (Rickie) Soria, lured the two to their apartment.
 The prosecutors noted that Beardslee sent Soria out to get duct tape to bind the victims before they arrived.
 Beardslee and, according to the prosecution, Bill Forrester, both shot Geddling, and later Beardslee slashed Benjamin's throat.

 Beardslee's phone number was found near Geddling's body and when police called he confessed and led them to Benjamin's body.
-At the time of this offense, he was still on parole for the 1969 Missouri killing which made him eligible for the death penalty as a repeat offender.
+At the time of this offense, he was still on parole for the 1969 Missouri killing which made him eligible for a death sentence as a repeat offender.
 Rutherford was sentenced to life without parole and died there in 2003.
 Soria pleaded no contest to second degree murder in exchange for testimony against Rutherford and Beardslee, and was sentenced to 15 years to life.
 She was paroled in 2015.
 Bill Forrester was acquitted and charges against a fifth person were dropped before trial.
 Beardslee was convicted of first-degree murder and sentenced to death.

 The defense tried to appeal on the grounds of inadequate defense since the original lawyer quit the case, and on grounds of mental defect due to a head injury from a falling tree in the Minnesota work farm accident when he was 21.
 Prosecutors noted that he was of above average intelligence although family members testified he had lifelong trouble expressing emotion and prison records indicate diagnoses of schizophrenia.

+Execution

 Beardslee was executed on January 19, 2005.
 He was the first prisoner to be executed in California since Governor Arnold Schwarzenegger took office.
 Beardslee had no final words.
 Schwarzenegger denied clemency to Beardslee, stating that "we are not dealing here with a man who is so generally affected by his impairment that he cannot tell the difference between right and wrong."